Brainsmatics/HiNeuron/README.md

 The HiNeuron event has been deposited in Zenodo under http://doi.org/10.5281/zenodo.10260457 and is publicly available as of the date of publication.

-Requisites

-Python 3.6 or newer

-· numpy

-· opencv

-· keras

-·	os

-·	skimage

-·	time

-This program is trained using train.py and then predicted using predict.py.

-The training set is placed in the image folder.